cecilia-lin/CSE151A_Pokemon_Classification/README.md

 ### EDA

 To begin building models, we first looked into our dataset.
 The data contained was mostly fine, but there were some instances of bad data that needed to be removed.
-To process images, we had to make use of the PIL (Python Imaging Library).
-Some images in our dataset were included in data formats that was unable to be read by the PIL.
+To process images, we had to make use of  `PIL`.
+Some images in our dataset were included in data formats that was unable to be read by the `PIL`.
 We decided it would be beneficial to get rid of any unsupported file types as there were very few of them.
 All of these types of images were manually checked, marked, and removed from the dataset.

-Additionally, many Pokémon that are non-winged have wing-like features that would work against training our model.
+Additionally, many non-winged Pokémon have wing-like features that would work against training our model.
 For example, there were certain classes of water-type Pokémon with fins that resemble wings, so we decided to drop them from the dataset.
 Tricky data like this could cause the model to learn inefficiently, and we wanted to have a more clear distinction between the two classes.
 We manually removed any instances of data as well.
-Once the dataset was parsed of inaccurate data, we considered several factors discovered regarding the remaining images.
+Once the dataset was parsed of inaccurate data, we considered several attributes of the remaining images.

 - Winged/Non-Winged: Because we found that we had unbalanced datsets, we would either have to sample an equal number of images from both sets or use a weight balance optimizer to accommodate for this imbalance.
 We decided to develop a function with data augmentation that oversample and split the train/test sets accordingly to deal with this issue.
 Some models that we used are also able to handle unbalanced classes.